 The Healthy Way to Go Keto and Avoid the Risky or Dangerous Side-Effects

-When news hit that up-and-coming Bollywood actress Mishti Mukherjee died this week at 27 due to complications from a keto diet, according to her family, the world erupted in sadness and shock, as headlines circled the globe from India to England and in the US.
-Her fans shuddered at the news.
-Two things struck anyone reading the story: How young and healthy Mishti appeared, and the fact that a keto diet could cause extreme kidney failure, leading to such a tragic loss.
+When news hit that up-and-coming Bollywood actress Mishti Mukherjee died at age 27 due to complications from a keto diet, according to her family, the world erupted in sadness and shock.
+Her fans were devastated by the news.
+And followers of a keto diet were shocked at the fact that keto risks are so extreme that they could end in death.
+It turns out that keto side effects can cause kidney failure, which is what Mukherjee suffered, sources close to her revealed.

 Three specific warnings about keto were issued: One is that while keto appears to be extremely effective in helping overweight or obese people lose weight, it could be dangerous for thin people to do it, since they run the risk of complications from putting their body into ketosis; that the diet must be accompanied by drinking copious amounts of water, to help the kidneys flush out the toxins; and the third is that you should not stay on a keto diet for longer than 45 days, and perhaps not even that long.
 There are healthy ways to follow a keto diet, that involve eating mostly plant-based foods, experts say, but most keto fans prefer to eat processed meat such as bacon to help push up their fat and protein intake to the levels required.